vrtbl/passerine/README.md

 sh <(curl -sSf https://www.passerine.io/install.sh)
 ```

-> 1. If you're having trouble getting started, reach out on the community Discord server.
+> 1. If you're having trouble getting started, reach out on the community [Discord server](https://discord.gg/yMhUyhw).
 > 2. Tested on Arch (btw) and macOS.
 > 3. In the future, we plan to distribute prebuilt binaries, but for now, both Git and Cargo are required.

 ## Contributing
-Contributors welcome!
+Contributions are welcome!
 Read our [Contribution Guide](https://github.com/vrtbl/passerine/blob/master/CONTRIBUTING.md)
 and join the [Discord server](https://discord.gg/yMhUyhw)
-to get started.
+to get started!

 ## Roadmap
 See the [Project Roadmap](https://github.com/vrtbl/passerine/projects/1) to get a feel for what's currently under development.